prathamdesai13/UTTT/README.md

 Ultimate Tic Tac Toe Game

 ## To-Do:
-- If local matches global, and local board is resolved, then global should be queried by the next player
+1. [x] If local matches global, and local board is resolved, then global should be queried by the next player
+2. [ ] Add function to display all possible moves for that position
-- Implement MCTS
+3. [ ] Implement MCTS